-Yuma Regional Medical Center is the region’s primary health care provider, offering the only Level IV trauma center in a 180-mile radius.
+Yuma Regional Medical Center is the region’s primary healthcare provider, offering the only Level IV trauma center in a 180-mile radius.
 They faced a one-of-a-kind challenge: Yuma is the sunniest city in the world.
 Every winter, snowbirds and tourists double its population.

 Saving hours where time is of the essence

-Vizient partnered with YRMC to revamp the system, with redesigned storing and stocking procedures, plus a new approach to filling preference carts and case carts.
+Vizient partnered with Yuma Regional to revamp the system, with redesigned storing and stocking procedures, plus a new approach to filling preference and case carts.
 The reorganization also opened up space for cart staging closer to the operating room.

 Now clinicians could trust that carts had what they needed the moment they needed it.
 Minutes spent picking case carts were reduced 75%, leaving more time for patient care.
-What’s more, switching to a “just-in-time” approach revolutionized the operating room.
+What’s more, switching to a “just-in-time” approach revolutionized the operating room (OR).
 Once overstuffed, it now holds a third of the supplies it used to.
-Everyone can work more smoothly, and turn times have decreased.
+As a result, OR turn times have decreased.

 A brighter future

-As it continues serving the sunniest corner of America, YMRC is enjoying positive trends.
-According to Farren, FY 2017 began $6 million behind budget – and ended $13 million ahead.
+YMRC is enjoying positive trends.
+In FY 2017 the medical center began $6 million behind budget – and ended $13 million ahead.
 The 6% operating margin was double the budgeted amount.

 In the first year of these efforts with Vizient, Yuma Regional completed 12 improvement projects with an estimated cost savings of $600,000.
 As the culture of continuous improvement has set in, the impact has multiplied.
 The organization has now completed over 400, with a cumulative impact of nearly $10 million – $7.6 million in just the last year.
 Supply chain operations have contributed an additional $3 million.